 Patients on repeat medication will be asked to see a pharmacist, doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.

 If you do not attend for your medication review after 3 notifications you will not be able to order repeat prescriptions

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

 You can get free NHS prescriptions if, at the time the prescription is dispensed, you: There's a simple way to find out if you're eligible for free NHS prescriptions and any help with other NHS costs.
 Use the eligibility checker.

 You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 There's a simple way to find out if you're eligible for free NHS prescriptions and any help with other NHS costs.
 Use the eligibility checker.

 These charges apply in England only.
 In Northern Ireland, Scotland and Wales prescriptions are free of charge.

-Hospital requests for change of medication will be checked by the GP first, and if necessary you doctor will issue you with a prescription.
-The Practice will endeavour to issue your presciption on that day, but it cannot be issued until your medical details are checked by the doctor.
-Your prescription should normally be ready by 4pm on that day, or you may be advised to attend the next day.
+Hospital requests for change of medication will be checked by the GP first, and if necessary your doctor will issue you with a prescription.
+The practice will endeavour to issue your prescription within 48 hours, but it cannot be issued until your medical details are checked by the doctor.

 The doctors will review your medication regularly, which may involve changes to your tablets, in accordance with current health board policies.
 Please be reassured that this will not affect your treatment.